 When SMF receives a Non-3GPP Device Identifier, the SMF reports to PCF Non-3GPP device Identifier and corresponding user plane address as described in clause 5.52 of TS 23.501 [2] and Annex C of TS 23.316 [27].

+If the “PDU Set QoS handling status change” trigger is armed, the SMF shall report the status change to the PCF.